2024 – 2025 Sapphire Girls Book Club

 Bonus Book: An Immense World, Ed Young

 Everything about this book drew me in.
 The many accolades, the subtitle (How Animal Senses Reveal the Hidden Realms Around Us), its status as one of The NY Times 10 Best Books of the Year and its winning the Carnegie Medal for excellence in nonfiction all were reasons to make this an easy choice and a must read.
 How is the world truly perceived by our fellow creatures?
 Can we even know?
-I look so forward to exploring these questions and all the questions I didn’t even know that I have.
+I look so forward to exploring these questions and all the questions I didn’t even know that I had.
 Published 2023.
 I’ve never read this author, Ed Young, but I see too that he’s won The Pulitzer Prize.

 June